Can Women Go to Graveyard in Islam? Rulings and Guidelines

 Furthermore, it is documented that Hadrat Aisha visited the grave of her brother, Abdurrahman b.
 Abi Bakr, showcasing that such visits were accepted practices among early Muslim women (Tirmidhi, Janaiz).

-When it comes to the question of Can women go to graveyards in periods?, the general consensus is that there is no outright prohibition for women to visit graves during menstruation.
+When it comes to the question of Can women visit graves in the Hanafi Madhab?, the general consensus is that there is no outright prohibition for women to visit graves during menstruation.
 As noted in the Fataway-i Hindiyya, women have permission to do so, but it is often recommended that they refrain from visiting during this time.

 This suggestion is based on the understanding that women may be more spiritually vulnerable during their menstrual periods and may face additional emotional sensitivities.